-When emergency heat is turned on, your compressor and heat pump shut down entirely and your system’s electric heat strips turn on.
+When emergency heat is turned on, your compressor and heat pump shut down entirely, and your system’s backup heating system turns on.
 This brings in heat without damaging your outdoor heat pump system.

-If the temperature outside climbs to 40 degrees or above and your home still won’t stay warm without using emergency heat, call your local HVAC service provider.
+If the temperature outside climbs to 40 degrees or above and your home still won’t stay warm without using emergency heat, call an HVAC service provider.
 Your heat pump may have frozen over or need repairs.
-We recommend getting your heat pump repaired as soon as possible before the winter weather returns and you’re stuck without proper heating.

 When to use emergency heat